 Maybe Facebook ads are not a good fit for certain SaaS companies such as ours?

 I tried Outbrain after a suggestion from a colleague.
-It did generate traffic, but the people it attracted were not right and thus led to no new business.
+It did generate traffic, but the people it attracted were not targeted at all and thus led to no new business.

 I had great hopes for our affiliate program as there are many affiliates in the marketing space.